Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

 Section \ref{sec:global_linear_convergence} presents the main result of the paper: an accessible iteration bound of rPDHG that has a closed-form expression.
 The bound takes the form

 where $\eps$ is the target tolerance, $\kappa$ is the standard matrix condition number, and $\simplephi$ is a geometric condition number of the LP sublevel sets that admits a closed-form expression.
 This new bound is actually proven equivalent to a bound in \citet{xiong2024role} (under the unique optimum assumption) but has a closed-form expression.
-Furthermore, $\simplephi$ has an even simpler upper bound:
+Furthermore, $\simplephi$ has an even simpler upper bound: Here and throughout, for matrices $\|\cdot\|$ denotes the spectral norm.

 In Section \ref{sec:local_linear_convergence}, using the established accessible iteration bound, we provide a mathematical analysis of rPDHG's ``two-stage performance.''
 Specifically, we show that Stage I achieves finite-time optimal basis identification in